-- Start broccoli seed indoors 5 to 6 weeks before the last frost in spring.
+• Start broccoli seed indoors 5 to 6 weeks before the last frost in spring for spring planting.

 Site.
 Broccoli grows best in compost-rich, well-drained soil with a soil pH between 6.0 and 6.8.
 Broccoli grows best where air temperatures range between 45° and 75°F. Broccoli is frost hardy and can tolerate temperatures as low as 20°F. In regions where there is heavy rain or sandy soil, aged-compost should be added to the soil to supplement soil nitrogen.

-Water and feeding.
+Water and Feeding Broccoli.
 Keep soil moist during the growing season.
 Decrease watering when plants approach maturity.
 Water broccoli at the base of the plant.
 Side dress plants with well-aged compost at planting time and again at midseason,

 Companion plants.
 Beets, celery, herbs, onions, potatoes.
 Avoid planting broccoli near pole beans, strawberries, or tomatoes.

-Container growing.
+Container Growing Broccoli.
 A single broccoli will grow in an 8-inch container.
 Grow multiple plants in larger containers set 18 inches apart.
 Broccoli is very sensitive to heat so be sure to move plants into the shade on hot days.

-Storing and preserving.
+Storing and Preserving Broccoli.
 Broccoli will keep in the refrigerator up to one week or frozen after blanching for up to 3 months.

 Common name.
 Broccoli, Italian broccoli, Calabrese, brocks.